Darnrain1/Lemon-Drop-Hi-Res-audio-source-code/README.md

 /system/vendor/audio_platform_info.xml<br>

 ## How can I add this True Native Mode Code to my phone?
 You need to have a ESS QuadDAC installed in your phone.
 So like the lg v series.
+But this mod was custom made for the Lgv20.
 However the Enable System Wide QuadDAC Support build.prop tweaks should work on any phone with a DAC.
 It will enable Hardware-Offloaded Audio Processing.
 In other words all the audio will be directed to the DAC.<br>

 ## How long did it take you to program the QuadDAC?
 About two years, it was a very large project.<br>